 Read More: The Funniest Alternate Win Conditions In MTG

 Your untap effects can also be used to untap The One Ring and draw more cards.
 Its not uncommon for this to chain into more untap effects, allowing you to draw your deck.
 Hidden Strings is best used once you have both Lotus Field and The One Ring in play, untapping both permanents to both generate mana and draw more cards.
-Since The One Ring only damages you on your upkeep, you don’t really need to worry about the Burden Counters damaging you unless you mess up.
+Since The One Ring only damages you on your upkeep, you don’t really need to worry about the Burden Counters damaging you unless you mess up, or brick.

 The downside of Hidden Strings is twofold: it’s not an instant, so you can’t tap opponent’s permanents on their turn, and the card is a lot more ineffective if you’re trying to win on turn three without The One Ring.
 Hidden Strings will only generate one mana in these instances, which can still help, but may not be enough.